 For this project, I designed a 3d printed gondola and counterbalance system to create a large-scale V-plotter, capable of plotting areas up to 4' x 8'.
 The base work was built off of the Euphy's Polargraph design.
 I improved the reliability of the pen lifting system, compacted the gondola design, and generally improved the mechanics of the system to enable more reliable operation.
-I used a python script to calculate belt over all reachable points to determine the ideal position of the two stepper motors, maximizing resolution within the target plotting location.
+I used a python script to calculate belt tension and angle over all reachable points to determine the ideal position of the two stepper motors, maximizing resolution within the target plotting location.

 Back to Top